Mr A Leivesley

 You can find a copy of the new GCSE Mathematics objectives by clicking the link below:

 GCSE grades in Mathematics will now range from Grade 1 to Grade 9, instead of G-A*.
-The diagram below shows how these grades compare to the old A*-G grading system:
+The diagram below shows how these grades compare to the old A* to G grading system:

 The Mathematics Department have subscriptions to the following web sites (students can get login details from their Maths teacher):